njwatkin/Mod1Chall_NW/AI_Case_Study_Nuance_NW.md

 *Table of Microsoft's and Nuance's strengths and differentiation*

 ![Tech](Differentiation.png){ width="500" height="330" style="display: block; margin: 0 auto" }
-*An excerpt from a presentation Nuance gave to JP Morgan Chase prior to its acquisition by Microsoft.
-The excerpt shares Nuance's key differentiators.*
+*An excerpt from a presentation Nuance gave to JP Morgan Chase prior to Nuance's acquisition by Microsoft.
+The excerpt shares the key differentiators Nuance's highlighted in the presentation.*

 ## <span style="color: green">Nuance's Technology
 ---